 An RA is an upperclassman who serves as a resource to college students who live in dorms and residence halls.

 If you become an RA, you’ll be responsible for enforcing the rules and policies of the resident life department, conducting regular room checks, holding meetings with residents, and checking in visitors.
 In exchange for your services, you may receive free or discounted room and board and/or stipends or hourly pay.

 22. Work at a dining hall.

 There are a variety of jobs available in college dining halls.
 You could work as a cashier, caterer, dishwasher, or food preparer.

 It’s not the most glamorous job, but it could save money on food costs if you’re able to enjoy the occasional free meals or snacks.
 If you’re looking for a way to reduce your on-campus living expenses, a dining hall position may make sense.

-If your college has a large recreation or fitness center on campus, they likely have openings for jobs like personal trainer, group fitness instructor, or recreation assistant.
+If your college has a large recreation or fitness center on campus, it likely has openings for jobs like a personal trainer, group fitness instructor, or recreation assistant.
 These are some of the most fun and rewarding on-campus jobs, especially if you get to be involved with a sport or activity you love.

 On-campus libraries or shops can be a good option if you’re looking for a job that allows you to study during downtime.
 You’ll probably earn minimum wage, or close to it, but these positions are fairly low-key.

 You may need to help other students find books, check people out, and restock shelves, but when things get quiet, you can work on assignments and get paid to do homework.